EdoardoBotta/zig_zag_sampling_dormancy/README.md

-SImulation code for the poster "Zig-zag sampling with dormancy".
+C++ simulation code for the poster "Zig-zag sampling for genealogies with dormancy".